Professor of Religion and Anthropology, South Asian, Caribbean, and Diaspora Studies; popular culture and folklore

 Spring 2022 Office Hours: T/Th 12:30-1:30

-Frank J. Korom is a Professor of Religion and Anthropology at Boston University.
-He received degrees in Religious Studies and Anthropology from the University of Colorado at Boulder in 1984, before pursuing advanced studies in India and Pakistan, where he earned certificates of recognition in a number of modern South Asian languages.
+Frank J. Korom is Professor of Religion and Anthropology at Boston University.
+He received degrees in Religious Studies and Anthropology from the University of Colorado at Boulder in 1984, before pursuing advanced studies in India and Pakistan, where he earned certificates of recognition in several modern South Asian languages.
 His doctoral dissertation was on Dharmaraj, a local village deity worshipped in West Bengal from medieval times onward.
 For this, the University of Pennsylvania awarded him a Ph.D. in 1992.
 He was a postdoctoral fellow at the Smithsonian Institution, a Ford Foundation cultural consultant in India and Bangladesh, and curator of Asian and Middle Eastern collections at the Museum of International Folk Art in Santa Fe prior to his arrival at Boston University in 1998.

 His research and teaching interests range from South Asian expressive traditions and contemporary religion to diaspora studies and transnationalism, which is reflected in his work on East Indians in the Caribbean, the global community of Tibetan refugees, and the peregrinations of a Sri Lankan Tamil Sufi saint.
-He is also interested in film, ritual, and performance studies, topics he has taught as a visiting professor at a number of academic institutions, including Harvard, Heidelberg, and Hyderabad.
+He is also interested in film, ritual, and performance studies, topics he has taught as a visiting professor at several academic institutions, including Harvard, Heidelberg, and Hyderabad.
 Since 2016, he has been an affiliated faculty member of Harvard University’s Program on Mythology and Folklore.

 Asian Ethnology Podcast